From Idea to AI MVP: A Step-by-Step Guide for Non-Technical Founders

 - Frequently Asked Questions

 Most AI MVPs fail before they ship.
+According to RAND Corporation, 80.3% of AI projects fail to deliver business value — with 33.8% abandoned before reaching production.
 Not because the idea is bad — because scope is too broad, ownership is unclear, and success metrics are vague.

 If you're a non-technical founder, this guide gives you a practical roadmap from idea to usable MVP in 8-12 weeks.